synct

 LINK Used in columns, it contains a URL that is used as a prefix for values.
 If the column is a key column, link format is used.

-MAX_RESULTS Defines the maximum number of items obtained from Jira for each query.
+MAX_RESULTS Defines the maximum number of items obtained from Jira for each query (pagination is supported).
+The default value is 100.
 It can only be part of the JIRA section.

 NAME Defines the name of each sheet.